timeplus-io/metabase-proton-driver/README.md

 This repo is a forked from https://github.com/ClickHouse/metabase-clickhouse-driver with necessary revisions to better fit Proton.

+## Install
+If you are about to use metabase for the first time, install the proper JVM and start it with `java -jar metabase.jar` to start it for the first time.
+This will create a plugins folder.
+Stop the Java process, put the proton.metabase-driver.jar in the plugins folder and start it again.

 ## Add database

 1. Once you've started up Metabase, open http://localhost:3000 , go to "Admin settings" (top-right), then "Databases" tab and add a database and select "Timeplus Proton".